Fractures & Broken Bone Lawsuits in Houston, TX

 How long does it take for a broken bone to heal?

+Your doctor will be able to assess how long it should take for your broken bone to heal.
 When a bone is fractured, it typically takes about six to eight weeks for it and the surrounding soft tissue to heal.
-Children may heal faster, however, and people with underlying medical conditions like osteoporosis may take longer to heal.
-Your doctor will be able to assess how long it should take for your broken bone to heal.
-Be sure to follow your doctor’s orders while your bone is healing, as engaging in certain activities could cause additional damage.
+However, children may heal faster, and people with underlying medical conditions like osteoporosis may take longer.
+Follow your doctor's orders while healing, as engaging in certain activities could cause additional damage.

 What are the leading causes of broken bones?

-According to the American Academy of Orthopedic Surgeons, the most common causes of bone fractures are trauma, osteoporosis, and overuse.
+According to the American Academy of Orthopedic Surgeons, the most common causes of bone fractures are:

 - Trauma can lead to a bone fracture if the bone is bent or twisted.
 A fall, auto accident, bicycle accident, or incident at work could cause trauma that fractures one or more bones.